RGBCube/site/site/blog/nix-iceberg.md

 There is a special field named `__overrides` in recursive attrset expressions, which simply overrides the parent attribute set with the keys inside it.
-This is different from the update operator (`//`) because that will not override the self-refereneces in the recursive attribute set.
+This is different from the update operator (`//`) because that will not override the self-references in the recursive attribute set.

 `rec { a = 5; b = a + 1; __overrides.a = 6; }.b` will evaluate to 7, while
 `(rec { a = 5; b = a + 1; } // { a = 6; }).b` will evaluate to 6.